qExobyte/qExobyte.github.io/_pages/about.md

 Only official practice questions from College Board.
 I explain why in the [Strategy](https://learnsatmath.com/strategy/) section.

 <h2>Do you assign homework?
 How much?</h2>
-I insist that students complete a practice test or problem set before each session.
-This takes around 75-90 minutes.
-Any supplemental preparation (drilling processes, reviewing old problems, internalizing concepts) is at the student’s discretion, but often recommended.
+I ask that between each session, students review the problems from the previous session and complete a practice test or problem set for the following session.
+This is around 1.5 - 2 hours of individual prep for every 1 hour of tutoring.

 <h2>Why 8 hours?
 How much gets covered in that time?</h2>
 The number is somewhat arbitrary, but 8 hours is typically enough time for students to make good progress without being too large of a commitment.
 Typically, students meet 1 hour a week, but these sessions can be spaced however you’d like.